Updated Spring 2020

 Legally linseed is 0 VOC, but it does give off natural volatile compounds.

-The Polyox oil had a noticeable solvent odor for me, the majority of that odor did flash off quickly but the general odor did take some time to go down.
+The Polyox oil had a very noticeable solvent odor for me, the majority of that odor did flash off quickly but the general odor did take some time to go down.
+I would not consider this low enough in toxins for me.

 I did really like the stain colors though.
 The Wood Wax comes in bright colors (along with the usual wood stain colors and greys and white) which would be fun for art and toys.